Atreyu4EVR/AI-Powered-Discord-Bot/README.md

 # Discord AI Bot

-This Discord bot, named Atreyu, is a versatile AI-powered assistant designed for Ron's personal Discord server.
+This Discord bot, named Atreyu, is a versatile AI-powered assistant designed for a Discord server.
 It uses OpenAI's GPT models to provide helpful and friendly responses to user queries.

 ## Features